apache/ozone/hadoop-hdds/docs/content/feature/Short-Circuit-Read.md

 Short-circuit local reads make use of a UNIX domain socket.
 This is a special path in the filesystem that allows the client and the DataNodes to communicate.

-The Hadoop native library "libhadoop.so" provides the support to use the Unix domain socket.
-Please refer to Native Libraries ("https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/NativeLibraries.html") for details of this library.
+The Hadoop native library `libhadoop.so` provides support to for Unix domain sockets.
+Please refer to Hadoop's [Native Libraries Guide](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/NativeLibraries.html) for details.

-Before enabling short-circuit local reads, you must have a proper libhadoop.so, and make sure it's under the directory where Java can find and load it through "System.loadLibrary()" call.

-The paths that Java will search for libraries are specified by the "java.library.path" property.
-The default value of "java.library.path" depends on the OS and Java version.
+The Hadoop version used in Ozone is defined by `hadoop.version` in pom.xml.
+Before enabling short-circuit local reads, find the `libhadoop.so` from the corresponding version Hadoop release package, put it under one of the directories specified by Java `java.library.path` property.
+The default value of `java.library.path` depends on the OS and Java version.
 For example, on Linux with OpenJDK 8 it is `/usr/java/packages/lib/amd64:/usr/lib64:/lib64:/lib:/usr/lib`.

-Command "ozone checknative" can be used to detect whether libhadoop.so can be loaded successfully by Ozone service.
+The `ozone checknative` command can be used to detect whether `libhadoop.so` can be found and loaded successfully by Ozone service.

 ## Configuration